04/12/2019 Amendment approved by Chancellor

 - University Research Institutes:

 - University Research Institutes are units that primarily perform externally funded research.
-They are formed by the vice president for research in consultation with the executive vice president and provost.
-Generally, these units will report to the vice president for research; at the time of creating the institute, the reporting line for the unit must be determined by the executive vice president and provost and the vice president for research
+They are formed by the vice president for research in consultation with the Provost & Senior Vice President Academic Affairs.
+Generally, these units will report to the vice president for research; at the time of creating the institute, the reporting line for the unit must be determined by the Provost & Senior Vice President Academic Affairs and the vice president for research

 - University Research Institutes may be created by the university in anticipation of outside funding.
 They revert to college status or cease to exist if external funding does not materialize.
 A University Research Institute may receive some support from the State University Research Fund.
 Except for the Physical Science Laboratory and the Water Resources Research Institute, University Research Institutes do not directly retain a percentage of indirect cost recovery resulting from their activity.

-- Upon the recommendation of the vice president for research with concurrence of the executive vice president and provost, a University Research Institute may revert to College Research Institute status, be reorganized, or be dissolved, and the following list modified accordingly.
+- Upon the recommendation of the vice president for research with concurrence of the Provost & Senior Vice President Academic Affairs, a University Research Institute may revert to College Research Institute status, be reorganized, or be dissolved, and the following list modified accordingly.
 University Research Institutes, all of which currently report to the vice president for research, are listed below.

 - Energy Research Laboratory